TriBEs (Small Groups)

 Find Your Community Connection Friendships TriBE

-Led by dedicated lay leaders, TriBEs are small groups tailored to fit the interests, needs and unique rhythm of its members.
-Whether it’s through shared interests, common geographies, demographics, professional ties, or a desire to explore topics that resonate deeply with your life, your TriBE is a unique blend of voices and perspectives.
-And with an enriching curriculum provided by Temple Beth El, every meeting is a step toward meaningful conversations and learning.
+TriBEs help our congregants create sacred bonds.
+Led by dedicated lay leaders, a TriBE is a small group tailed to fit the interests, needs, and unique rhythm of its members.
+Whether it’s through shared interests, common geographies, demographics, professional ties, or a desire to explore topics that resonate deeply with your life, TriBEs uniquely blend voices and perspectives.

 Come be a part of TriBEs and experience the warmth and richness of our Temple Beth El community.
 It’s not just about joining a group; it’s about becoming part of a family that grows, learns, and celebrates together.
+TriBEs help our congregants create sacred bonds.

 What are TriBEs?